JigsawStack/jigsawstack-js/README.md

 ## Contributing

-JigsawStack AI SDK is open-source and welcomes contributions.
+Soham AI SDK is open-source and welcomes contributions.
 Please open an issue or submit a pull request with your changes.
 Make sure to be as descriptive as possible with your submissions, include examples if relevant.